CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex4.md

-# Exercise 4: Discover and Analyze Shadow IT with Microsoft Defender for Cloud Apps
+## Exercise 4: Discover and Analyze Shadow IT with Microsoft Defender for Cloud Apps
+### Estimated Duration: 60 Minutes

 ## Overview